NSS-Post-Grad/knxhx-city-challenge/README.md

 ## Features List

 ### Add Neighborhood Organizations
-  Users can add a new neighborhood organization to the directory.
+  Admin users can add a new neighborhood organization to the directory.
 They can specify general info about the organization such as category, district, and boundaries as well as add details about meetings.

 ### Add Residents
-  feature description & image
+  Admin users can add add a new resident to a neighborhood organization and can note the resident's position in the organization.

 ### Search
-  Users have the ability to search both the neighborhood and resident directories.
+  Admin users have the ability to search both the neighborhood and resident directories.

   Neighborhood orgs can be searched by city council district, organization type, active/non-active, meeting nights, and organization name.

-  Residents can be searched by name and neighborhood organization name.
+  Residents can be searched by first and last name.

 ### Filtered Resident Views
-  When looking at the resident directory, users can view a mailing list by filtering residents by those who whould like a newsletter.
+  When looking at the resident directory, admin users can view a mailing list by filtering residents by those who whould like a newsletter.

 ### Public vs Private Views
   Only authorized users are able to view resident information and add data to the database, while the public is able to view available information about organizations.